Glenn Hegar

 SEC.
 312.201 and SEC.
 312.401

-Must a local taxing unit publish public notice and hold a public meeting to adopt guidelines and criteria?
+Must a local taxing unit publish a public notice and hold a public meeting to adopt guidelines and criteria?

 Before the designation of a reinvestment zone, a city or county must first establish guidelines and criteria governing tax abatement agreements, which must be available for both new and existing facilities/structures.
 The governing body of a taxing unit must hold a public hearing regarding the proposed guidelines at which the public is given the opportunity to be heard.
 The guidelines and criteria are effective two years from adoption and can be changed with a three-fourths vote of the governing body.
 A taxing unit with a website must post the adopted guidelines and criteria online.